INSIGHT INTO GERMANY’S ENERGY TRANSITION

 NORDSTREAM 2: THE GEOPOLITICAL ALTERNATIVE TO GERMANY’S ENERGY DILEMMA IS UNDER THREAT

-Equally unfathomable is the abysmally nonsensical strategy to go it alone in Europe with solar and wind energy, not thinking about the apportioned use of different types of energy fuels to compensate for the intermittent supply of solar and wind energy.
+Different types of energy fuels could compensate for the intermittent supply of solar and wind energy.
 To give just one example, France continues to supply electricity to Germany because the France does not rely on a variable climate.
-I do not recommend building so many nuclear power installations as in France but there are certain advantages having a reliable, stable electricity supply.
+There are certain advantages in having a reliable, stable electricity supply.
 So French nuclear power stations can help support Germany’s electricity grid, this appears to be a long-term option and is shifting the responsibility to someone else.

 RENEWABLE ENERGY IS COMPLEMENTARY, AND ADDS TO THE EXISTING FUEL SUPPLY

-The government has not even considered the use of other alternative renewable energy sources such as geothermal energy, being readily available in the northern part of the country.
-Geothermal energy can smoothen inconsistent supply of weather-dependent renewable energy sources.
+Local administrations are considering the use of geothermal energy, being made readily available in the northern part of the country.
+Geothermal energy can smoothen out volatility and reduce an inconsistent supply of weather-dependent renewable energy sources.

-GERMANY’S DEPENDANCE ON INDUSTRIAL PRODUCTION AND EXPORTS WILL MAKE NORDSTREAM VERY ATTRACTIVE INDEED, GIVEN GERMANY’S HEAVY RELIANCE ON RENEWABLE ENERGY
+GERMANY DEPENDS ON INDUSTRIAL PRODUCTION AND EXPORTS WILL MAKE NORDSTREAM VERY ATTRACTIVE ECONOMICALLY-SPEAKING, GIVEN THAT GERMANY IS NOW HEAVY RELIANCE ON RENEWABLE ENERGY

-As it currently stands, Germany is unlikely to ever abandon its strategy of relying solely on renewable energy.
-Too much time has been spend, too much effort put into developing an industrial giant to smothers the earth with exports, no one is going to leave the industrial age behind.
+As it currently stands, Germany is unlikely to abandon its heavy reliance on renewable energy sources.
+Too much effort has been put into developing an industrial giant exporting goods to the rest of the world.
 No one wishes to abandon what was once thought of as the golden goose of the German economy, exports.
-It is a tragedy all around, but one has to keep in mind that the German government is in a position to correct some of its worst mistakes by adjusting to the new energy world, be more forthcoming in Russo-German relations and proceed with Nordstream 2.
-Wisdom.
+It is a tragedy all around, but one has to keep in mind that one can reduce the worst mistakes by finding a more reliable supply of energy when wind doesn’t blow and the sun doesn’t shine.